ColinKennedy/rez_developer_packages/rez_lint/README.md

 ## no-change-log

 The Rez package should have a CHANGELOG file at its root to explain what was changed.
-It can be any file format, CHANGELOG.rst, CHANGELOG.md, CHANGELOG.txt, anything.
+It can be any file format

+- CHANGELOG.rst
+- CHANGELOG.md
+- CHANGELOG.txt
+- CHANGELOG.foo

 If writing a Python package, it's recommended to use CHANGELOG.rst though because it can then be added to Sphinx documentation automatically.

 Here's an example of the "Sphinx automatic import" feature.